narramadan/gotchas/Vagrant_Ubuntu-18-04_Development_Environment_Setup.md

 $ vagrant up
 ```
 This will load the image in VirtualBox and also execute bootstrap.sh for which we can see the logs being run in the console.

+Bootstrap script execution will take time as it needs to download all the packages and have them installed.
+This is one time activity which will be executed during the first time startup.